2025 Congregational Survey

 Welcome to St. Michael’s!

-A neighborhood church in the Village of Colonie, devoted to knowing and worshipping Jesus Christ, loving one another, and serving our community.
+A neighborhood church in the Town and Village of Colonie, devoted to knowing and worshipping Jesus Christ, loving one another, and serving our community.

 About St. Michael’s